kohjim/rB3/readme.md

 [ ]           inhinit warning message (na.rm)
 [ ] csv2rB3   add classes to object and components.
               Make general table read (not just csv)
+[ ] rB3agg    Ctrls are lost after using this function on demo files??